Who Regulates Estate Agents?

 How does the current UK estate agent regulation work?

 The EEA 1979 sets a minimum standard of behaviour across the profession.
-While the Unfair Trading Regulations protecting consumers from misleading trading practices, as well as aggressive sales.
+While the Unfair Trading Regulations protect consumers from misleading trading practices, as well as aggressive sales practices.
 However, this is not exclusive to estate agents and includes all businesses trading with consumers.

 The Consumers, Estate Agents and Redress Act 2007 also requires all UK estate agents engaging in residential work to belong to an approved redress scheme.
 That deals with complaints about the buying and selling of property.